 Information on the USA Patriot Act & Congressional Bank’s Customer Identification Program

-You may have recently received a letter from Congressional Bank requesting that you call or come into a Congressional Bank branch to update your customer information before November 1, 2020.
+You may have recently received a letter from Congressional Bank requesting that you call or come into a Congressional Bank branch to update your customer information.
 Federal law requires Congressional Bank, and all financial institutions to ensure that we have the correct information in our files.

 To help the government fight the funding of terrorism and money laundering activities, U.S. Federal law requires financial institutions to obtain, verify, and record information that identifies all parties defined as a “customer” as well as, in certain cases, individuals or entities who have control over or are associated with an account.